Hail to the King (Avenged Sevenfold album): Critical reception

 Not all critics were as enthusiastic.
 In a mixed review, Jason Lymangrover of AllMusic remarked: "Unfortunately, once they tried to take inspiration from other bands, they mimicked them so well that they lost their sense of identity in the process".
 He also accused "This Means War" of ripping off Metallica's song "Sad but True".
 In a more negative review, Bradley Zorgdrager of Exclaim! said: "After it concludes, Hail to the King makes it challenging for listeners to recall any specific moment, which defeats the purpose of a pop (metal) album".
-The album also has been compared to bands like Iron Maiden, Metallica, and Pantera.

 In a blog post, Machine Head frontman Robb Flynn was also very critical of the album, denouncing it as a mere "cover album" and making several jokes about the similarities a selection of songs share with those by Metallica, Megadeth, and Guns N' Roses.
 Flynn later revealed he was joking and was actually "happy" for their success, saying "It's time to poke a little fun at A7X."
 M. Shadows responded to the criticism saying that he "read it as a joke", but noted that "if it is a joke, it was kind of overboard".